Rava modak is a variation of modak made with semolina or sooji. I recently made this sweet and thought of sharing the recipe with you.

 Making the sweet stuffing

-2. The jaggery would start melting at first. later it will continue to cook.
-Cook this filling mixture till the jaggery starts thickening and it starts to appear dry.
+2. The jaggery would start melting at first.
+Later it will continue to cook.
+Cook this filling mixture till the jaggery starts thickening and there are no liquids in the mixture.

-3. Don’t over cook as then mixture would become dense and hard.
+3. Don’t overcook as then the mixture would become dense and hard.
 Keep aside for cooling the filling.
 As the filling cools it will thicken.

 Making rava dough

-4. Take water in a saucepan or any pan.
-Sprinkle some oil and salt in it.
+4. Take 2.5 cups of water in a saucepan or any pan.
+Add 2 teaspoon oil or ghee and ¼ teaspoon salt in it.

-8. Keep this pan on low heat for 5 to 6 minutes.
-Continuously stir so that the rava does not stick & get burnt.
-After five minutes switch off the flame.
-Cover the pan for 5 to 6 minutes.
+Cover the pan with a lid for 5 to 6 minutes.
 Taste a pinch of the dough (only if you are making this for your family).
 If the rava feels under cooked, then cook for a few more minutes.

 Making rava modak